CloudLabsAI-Azure/hack-in-a-day-challenges/data-analysis-with-gen-ai/challenge-2.md

 6. Note any endpoints, project identifiers, and keys provided by Foundry for later use.

 ## Success Criteria
-- Azure OpenAI resource deployed successfully.
+- Microsoft Foundry resource deployed successfully.
 - `gpt-4.1-mini` and `text-embedding-ada-002` model available for prompt testing.
 - Endpoint and API key ready for subsequent use.